Figure

 at phase difference , with the topological gap .

-Performance Metrics
+Key Metrics

 MetricValueNotesFidelity reference

-Topological gap~20–50 μeVAt optimal field/phasepientka-2017-planar-jj
+Topological gap~20–50 μeVAt optimal field/phasePientka et al. 2017

-Operating temperature<100 mKDilution refrigeratorfornieri-2019-planar-jj
+Operating temperature<100 mKDilution refrigeratorFornieri et al. 2019

-Junction width50–150 nmLithographically definedfornieri-2019-planar-jj
+Junction width50–150 nmLithographically definedFornieri et al. 2019

-Phase tunabilityFull 0–2πVia flux through SQUID looppientka-2017-planar-jj
+Phase tunabilityFull 0–2πVia flux through SQUID loopPientka et al. 2017

 Scaling Considerations

-• Fabrication: Fully planar, compatible with semiconductor foundry processes
+• Fabrication: Fully planar, compatible with semiconductor foundry processes.

-• Networks: Multiple junctions can be patterned on a single 2DEG chip for braiding operations
+• Networks: Multiple junctions can be patterned on a single 2DEG chip for braiding operations.

-• Tetron geometry: Microsoft’s Majorana 1 processor uses related InAs/Al heterostructure physics in an H-shaped tetron layout
+• Tetron geometry: Microsoft’s Majorana 1 processor uses related InAs/Al heterostructure physics in an H-shaped tetron layout.

-• Phase control: SQUID-loop geometries allow electrical tuning of without external flux
+• Phase control: SQUID-loop geometries allow electrical tuning of without external flux.

 Linked Papers